Raymond-gif/Raymond-gif.github.io/_portfolio/tensorcalculus.md

 ### Momentum

-Note: for the divergence of the stress tensor, I used the boxed formula derived above in the \\( \textbf{Stress and Constitutive Equations} \\) section.
+Note: for the divergence of the stress tensor, I used the boxed formula derived above in the **Stress and Constitutive Equations** section.

 $$\begin{align*}
     \rho \mathbf{a} &= \rho \mathbf{f} + \nabla \cdot \mathbf{T} \\